| |

 the things with us that we want to take on our

-rides (check our "Riding Tips" page for some of the things we
+rides (check our "Riding Tips" page for things we

 recommend taking along).
 When we first got